Watch the article 3 minute presentation video

 The names seen on blockchain expos are getting bigger and more mainstream.
 At least this is the case with the coming London blockchain expo April 18-19th.
 A while back ‘what the hell is BP and Coca-Cola doing in here?’ would have been a legit question, but now it’s rather obvious to most inside the space.

 If you are not in this game the fomo is more than paranoia for big business.
 Just because the blockchain equivalent of the dot-com bubble is eventually coming, most can’t claim ignorance anymore regarding tech about to evolve an inconceivable amount of global platforms.
-Just saying: “It’s a bubble” is the equivalent of shouting you need a safe space at a University.
+Just saying: “It’s a bubble” is roughly the same as shouting that you need a safe space at a University.
 If it solves human problems, it has value.
 Uber does not have cars, Airbnb doesn’t own property, FIAT has not been backed by gold since the 70’s.

 The E-future is already here.